drocheam/optrace/docs/source/geometry.rst

 Line
 ===============

-Lwt :math:`R` be half the length of the line and :math:`\alpha` its angle relative to the x-axis.
+:math:`R` be half the length of the line and :math:`\alpha` its angle relative to the x-axis.

 The random cartesian coordinates are then